lattejed/tezos-azure-hsm-signer/README.md

 This is a remote signer for the Tezos network, enabling bakers to run on Azure's inexpensive cloud HSM offering (Azure Key Vault), aiding in a low-cost and secure baker setup.

-This has been tested to run on Ubuntu 18.04 and has a `systemd` startup script to run as a service on that OS.
-It should run on other Linux distributions as well as macOS with minor or no changes.
+This is intended run on an Azure VM running Ubuntu 18.04 and has a `systemd` startup script to run as a service on that OS.
+An Azure VM with a Service Managed Identity is required.

-## Complete guide
+## Read the complete guide

-A comprehensive guide for securely setting up a signer on Azure is available as part of the free e-book *Learn you a Tezos for Great Prosperity* here [learnyouatezos.com/fillmein](http://learnyouatezos.com/fillmein)
+A comprehensive guide for securely setting up a signer on Azure is available as part of the free e-book *Learn you a Tezos for Great Prosperity* here [learnyouatezos.com/baking-remote-signer.html](http://learnyouatezos.com/baking-remote-signer.html)

+## Why Azure?

+Azure is currently the only viable choice for a *low cost* HSM signer as it supports both key import (as does AWS) and billing per key / signing op (as does Google Cloud).
+In contrast, Google does not support key import / backup and AWS only has dedicated HSMs, which are significantly more expensive to operate.

+## Bring your own private key!

+It is *strongly recommended* that you generate your keys offline and *import* them using the Azure cli.
+Azure *does not* support backing up key material apart from encrypted backups (used only for moving keys within the same Azure region).

+While key security is a big topic, at the very least your key should be generated on an air-gapped computer, encrypted with a *strong* password and backed up securely.
+It is *not recommended* to import your key using the same VM that you will run your signer on.

 ## WARNINGS

-### The following steps are *required*
+### The following steps are *REQUIRED*

 1. You *must* set the firewall on the Azure VM to only allow access from your baker's IP address.
 Otherwise, your signer could be used by anyone to sign all operation types you've whitelisted.

-### The following steps are *strongly recommended*
+### The following steps are *STRONGLY RECOMMENDED*

 1. Review best practices for generating, securing and backing up private keys outside of Azure
 2. Review best practices for securing the VM this will run on